-X Background / General Knowledge Scientific area: Pharmacy
+X Background / General Knowledge

-Tutorial (hours):
+Scientific area: Pharmacy

-Laboratory (hours per week): 2 Course coordinator: John K. Gallos
+Credit units (ECTS): 7 Lectures (hours per week): 3 Tutorial (hours): 2 Laboratory (hours per week): Course coordinator: John K. Gallos

-Tutor: John K. Gallos

-Office 301, 1st floor old chemistry building

-Office hours: Monday to Friday 12.00-13.30
+Διδάσκων: John K. Gallos Office 301, 1st floor old chemistry building Office hours: Monday to Friday 12.00-13.30 E-mail: igallos@chem.auth.gr

-e-mail: igallos@chem.auth.gr

-Assistant personnel: Koutouli-Argiropoulou E, Professor
+Assistant personnel: -

 Aims of the course: Students should become familiar with the basic principles of modern organic chemistry and understand their value in the function and reactivity of biomolecules as well as their interaction with small molecules.
-To this end, the chemistry and properties of the basic classes of organic compounds and biomolecules will be examined and discussed.
+To this end, the chemistry and properties of the basic classes of organic compounds and biomolecules will be examined and discussed and moreover, students will be introduced to the principles of organic spectroscopy.